TGS

 Cannock firm fined after worker dragged into machine

-seen at 15:40, 14 September in Student Loans Company News - national.
+seen at 15:40, 14 September in Student Loans Company News - national (Our copy).

 A Cannock company has been fined after a man was pulled into unguarded rotating parts of a machine.